Predicting Parkinson's disease trajectory using clinical and functional MRI features: a reproduction and replication study: Materials and Methods

-In the original study, mean regional values of z-scored fALFF and ReHo were used as input features to the machine learning models, in addition to several clinical and demographic features. fALFF and ReHo were computed on the denoised fMRI data using C-PAC~\cite{cpac_paper} (RRID:SCR\_000862).
+In the original study, mean regional values of z-scored fALFF and ReHo maps were used as input features to the machine learning models, in addition to several clinical and demographic features. fALFF and ReHo were computed on the denoised fMRI data using C-PAC~\cite{craddock_towards_2013} (RRID:SCR\_000862).
 Voxel-wise ReHo was computed using Kendall’s coefficient of concordance between each voxel and its 27-voxel neighborhood.
 For ALFF and fALFF, linear de-trending and band-pass filtering were first applied to each voxel at 0.01–0.1 Hz, then the standard deviation of the signal was computed to obtain ALFF whole-brain maps.
 These maps were divided by the standard deviation of the unfiltered signal to obtain whole-brain fALFF maps.
 Z-scores maps for ReHo and fALFF were calculated at the participant-level.

-For our reproduction, we used the original code used by the authors, available at \url{https://github.com/DeepLearningForPrecisionHealthLab/Parkinson-Severity-rsfMRI/blob/master/ppmiutils/rsfmri.py}.
+For {each workflow}, we used the original code used by the authors, available at \url{https://github.com/DeepLearningForPrecisionHealthLab/Parkinson-Severity-rsfMRI/blob/master/ppmiutils/rsfmri.py}.
 We followed the exact same steps as in the original paper to compute the raw ReHo and fALFF maps.
 However, a mask file was needed in the authors' code to compute the features.
 We thus applied AFNI 3dAutomask on the denoised fMRI data to obtain a brain mask for each participant.

-The code shared by the authors did not include any z-scoring of the whole-brain maps for fALFF and ReHo, thus we used FSL's ImageMaths function to compute the z-score maps.
+The {initial} code shared by the authors did not include any z-scoring of the whole-brain maps for fALFF and ReHo, thus we used FSL's ImageMaths function to compute the z-score maps.
 Non z-scored maps (\textit{C.1 - default workflow with no Z-scoring}) were also saved and set as input to the models for comparison.
-We also considered ALFF instead of fALFF as input measure (\textit{C.2 - default workflow with ALFF}) as the authors also mentioned having tested this feature.
+We also considered ALFF instead of fALFF as input measure (\textit{C.2 - default workflow with ALFF}) as the authors also mentioned having tested this feature. {We note that for the second step of the experiment {(i.e. after a reproduction attempt using only publicly-available materials, by contacting the authors)}, the authors of}~\cite{nguyen_predicting_2021}{ have supplied us with all derived maps}.